MashedD/quake-config/README.md

 ## TODO

 I modify things from time to time.
-- optionally: settings for Darkplaces, Quake 1.5, Epsilon build
+- optionally: settings for Darkplaces/Zircon, Quake 1.5/Epsilon build
+- optionally: settings for FTE
 - optionally: settings for Kex
 - optionally: settings for JoeQuake
 - optionally: settings for ChadQuake